-The Excursions and Charters division has not experienced the level of cruise ship cancellations as in the previous half year and the timing of visits has favoured the first half of the year in this season.
-There have been 26 cruise ship visits compared with 22 visits in the previous half year.
-Numbers taking the cruise ship shore excursion trains have increased by 26% from 4,961 to 6 233 in the half year.
-Income in the half year was up 37% on the first half of last year.
+The Excursions and Charters division has not experienced the level of cruise ship cancellations as in the previous half year but has suffered a considerable downturn as a result of cruise line pricing decisions.
+There have been 24 cruise ship visits compared with 26 visits in the previous half year.
+Numbers taking the cruise ship shore excursion trains have decreased by 20% from 6,233 to 4,976 in the half year.
+Charter income in the half year was down 25% on the first half of last year.
+Numbers since December are now increasing on shore excursions but are still down on last year.